credativ/plutono/docs/sources/enterprise/white-labeling.md

 footer_links_extracustom_url = http://your.custom.site
 ```

-Here is the same example using environment variables instead of the custom.ini or grafana.ini file.
+Here is the same example using environment variables instead of the custom.ini or plutono.ini file.

 ```
 GF_WHITE_LABELING_FOOTER_LINKS=support guides extracustom